Feel free to pin the thumb above but please do not pin the actual

 Free Printabe Potion Labels (Limited Time Offer)

-This was a limited time offer and has now expired but these labels are still available at my little etsy store.
-Click on the thumbs to see the larger version.
+This was a limited time offer and has now expired but these labels are still available at

 This week it is my turn to bring a project for my local stamp club and I chose to do some potion bottles.
 You really can't see the stamping to well in this picture but the bottles are stamped with spiderwebs, bats, grave stones and such.